-In San José, there is currently a \$600.00 contribution limit per person for a City Council candidate, and a \$1,200 for Mayoral candidates.4 These rules are intended to level the playing field, but they have lagged as a result of political organizations turning to independent expenditures.
-This has contributed to an increasing tug-of-war between business and labor groups in the city.5 We must look into evening the playing field by having contributions from individuals within the City matter more than they currently do.
-Nearly two-thirds of the American public believes "there should be limits on the amount of money individuals and organizations" can spend on political campaigns.6 Much of the debate on increased disclosure centers on the Political Reform Act, which allows for payments expressly advocating support of or opposition to a candidate or ballot measure, known as "independent expenditures."
-Recent Supreme Court rulings have squashed methods in limiting independent expenditures.8
+In San José, there is currently a \$600.00 contribution limit per person for a City Council candidate, and a \$1,200.00 for Mayoral candidates.
+These rules are intended to level the playing field, but they have lagged as a result of political organizations turning to independent expenditures.
+This has contributed to an increasing tug-of-war between business and labor groups in the city.
+The Board should be granted authority to study ways to even the playing field by having contributions from individuals within the City matter more than they currently do.
+Nearly two-thirds of the American public believes "there should be limits on the amount of money individuals and organizations" can spend on political campaigns.
+Much of the debate on increased disclosure centers on the Political Reform Act, which allows for payments expressly advocating support of or opposition to a candidate